Dynamic Application Security Testing: The Ultimate Guide

 OWASP Zed Attack Proxy

-OWASP ZAP is a free and open-source DAST tool developed by the Open Web Application Security Project (OWASP).
+OWASP ZAP is a free and open-source tool developed by the Open Web Application Security Project (OWASP).
 ZAP offers a user-friendly interface and a wide range of scanning capabilities.
 It helps security professionals and developers identify vulnerabilities in web applications.
 ZAP is highly customizable, making it a valuable asset for beginners and experienced users.
-It provides detailed reports and allows you to intercept and modify requests, making it a versatile tool for web application security testing.
+It provides detailed reports and allows you to intercept and modify requests, making it a versatile tool for web app security testing.

 Burp Suite

 Burp Suite is a popular DAST tool used by security experts worldwide.
 It offers both free and commercial versions.
 Burp Suite provides comprehensive scanning features, including automated scanning and manual testing capabilities.
 It supports various web technologies and offers detailed reports.
-Burp Suite is known for its versatility and is often used for in-depth web application security assessments.
+Burp Suite is known for its versatility and is often used for in-depth web app security assessments.

 Acunetix